psychopy/workshops/3days/source/coding/improvements.rst

+What else can we talk about...
-Let's talk about :ref:`syntax` (but you will have picked a lot of this up already!) and then look at :ref:`plottingPosner`
+ :ref:`syntax` (but you will have picked a lot of this up already!)
+:ref:`plottingPosner`

 .. toctree::
     :hidden: